mwl4a/jubilant-train/README.md

 When you're ready to publish your changes, write a sentence describing your change in the Message field and click the "+" next to each file.
 Then click "Commit".

+The "Commit" button will change to a sync icon with an up arrow.
+Click this to publish your changes.